sabidhasan/courses/notes/learning-angular/Angular.md

 **Services** are a way for components to communicate over longer distances to avoid prop drilling.
+In many cases, RxJS **Subject** is a better alternative to `EventEmitter` as it supports all RxJS pipes.